eugene-eeo/gpdb/README.rst

-- Model network 'partitions', where each nodes belong to evenly sized clusters that can only communicate amongst one another, and have one link to another cluster.
+- Model network 'partitions', where each nodes belong to evenly sized clusters that can only communicate amongst one another, and have a 'leader' which can communicate with leaders from any other clusters.
 However the messages sent within and across clusters are also subject to bandwidth **B**.
-This is more realistic as we tend to have a network topology of multiple 'clusters' when we want to use gossip protocols.